Skip to main content

 The shooting star pattern appears after an uptrend.

-The long wick on this pattern shows how buyers tried to push the price higher.
-But then sellers came in and forcefully pushed down the price so much that it closed near the open.
+The long wick shows how buyers tried to push the price higher, but sellers came in and forcefully pushed it down so much that it closed near the open.
+This can be a signal that buyers are losing steam.

 Bearish engulfing